12 Best Sales Methodologies & Customer-Centric Selling Systems

 This can be achieved by demonstrating an anticipated increase in leads, meetings, sales, or customer retention.
 If there isn't meaning behind the approach or a clear path to success, it will not receive the calories it deserves.

-And finally, I like to ensure that the steps in a new sales methodology are outlined as simply as they can possibly be.
+Finally, I like to ensure that the steps in a new sales methodology are outlined as simply as possible.
 Can it be digested and adopted within a matter of minutes?
 If we're going to ask a salesperson to take a step back in their day away from immediate revenue-generating activities, then that has to be the goal."

 David Torres — HubSpot LatAm Sales Director